Indonesia's B30 biodiesel plan a boost to domestic palm oil consumption

 “We are very supportive because the B20 programme has already been implemented without problems.
 Based on the B30 tests, everything seemed okay except for minor problems with the water content, but that shouldn’t be a problem,” he said.

-“The fact that it is cleaner than fossil fuel makes is a better choice.
+“The fact that it is cleaner than fossil fuel makes it a better choice.
 Palm oil doesn’t contain sulphur,” he added.

 READ: India resumes buying Malaysian palm oil as Kuala Lumpur offers discount: Traders